How can I use my ACC-diploma for practicing in other countries?

 - The definition of the term ‘counselling’ is however somewhat different in the Netherlands than in certain other countries, like for example the UK.
 Even though ‘counselling’ seems to have become a slightly more flexible term in the UK now as well, overall it still seems to be what would be considered ‘psychotherapy’ in the Netherlands.
 So it has a heavier connotation in that respect.
 To become a psychotherapist in the Netherlands, you will most often need a bachelor and/or master’s degree (3-4 years) from a university or college.
 Our training programmes are ‘post-bachelor’-programmes, which means that the content is at bachelor-level, but it will not give you a bachelor-diploma as such.
 That would not be possible with 1 – 2 years of education.
 But you will learn all the necessary skills and tools to practice as a coach/counsellor in (at least) the Netherlands, and possibly other countries.

 - With our diploma, practicing as a counsellor in countries with a similar flexible approach to the profession as in the Netherlands should be possible.
 Coaching, as far as we are aware, is a free profession in most countries, so you should be able to practice as a coach in most other countries.
 In other words, it mainly seems to come down to semantics – what do you call yourself.
 But still: please research and get to know the local rules before you start practicing elsewhere!
 Also as a coach.
 For now, it is important to keep in mind that you explicitly will not become a psychotherapist with our training programmes.
-Should you be thinking about becoming a psychotherapist, you will need to look into the bachelor/master programmes in that field.
+Should you be considering becoming a psychotherapist, you will need to look into the bachelor/master programmes in that field.
 Of course it is not a given that you can practice around the world with those diploma’s either, but that question would be something to take up with the respective educational institutes.

 - Our training programmes ‘Coaching and Counselling Year 1’ and ‘Coaching and Counselling Year 2’ have officially been recognized/certified by the LVSC (National Association for Supervisors and Coaches), which means that you can register with the LVSC as a Register Coach after completing both years.
 In the meantime, while still studying, you can already register as a student-member and become an ‘Aspirant-Registercoach’ (prospective register coach).